FindMySchool LogoFindMySchool

 The fabric of daily life reflects this intentionality.
 The Holroyd Theatre, opened in 2019, is not merely a performance space but a community hub.
 The indoor pool and all-weather pitches enable year-round activity.
 The on-site farm and golf course suggest a school unafraid of unconventional offerings.
 Facilities have been refreshed considerably; the sixth-form boarding houses feature en-suite accommodation, a marked contrast to the spartan dormitories of traditional boarding culture.
 Yet none of this feels flashy or designed to impress.
 Rather, it feels purposefully built for the things the school values: music, drama, sport, and outdoor learning.

 Moreton achieves strong GCSE results that sit clearly above national averages.
-In 2024, 43% of grades were A*/A (grades 9-8), compared to the England average of 54% achieving grades 9-7.
+In the 2025 GCSE data, 28.4% of grades were 9-8 and 45.2% were 9-7.
 These figures reflect a school where academic rigour is genuine without being exclusive.
-The school ranks 263rd in England for GCSE outcomes (FindMySchool ranking), placing it in the elite well above England average (top 10%) performance tier; locally, it ranks first among Oswestry schools.
+The school ranks 570th out of 3,895 schools in England for GCSE academic performance; locally, it ranks first among Oswestry schools for secondary results.
 The school does not chase raw numbers through selection alone; instead, it achieves these results through disciplined teaching and individualised curriculum design.
 Class sizes average 12-15 in senior school, dropping to around six by A-level, ensuring that every pupil receives the attention necessary to clarify confusion before it hardens into disengagement.

 The breadth of subjects on offer is notable.
 Latin, Greek, and Classical Civilisation sit alongside the expected humanities and sciences.
 Further Mathematics is available for those with aptitude.
 English and Modern Foreign Languages (French, German, Spanish, Mandarin) receive specialist attention.
 The school has created option blocks deliberately around student interests rather than forcing pupils into predetermined pathways.
 This personalisation, rather than one-size-fits-all timetabling, has measurable impact on engagement and results.

 At A-level, the school's strengths become more pronounced.
-In 2024, 17% of grades were A*, 30% A, and 27% B, yielding 73% A*-B grades overall.
-This represents performance well above the England average where 47% of A-level grades typically achieve A*-B. The school ranks 304th in England for A-level outcomes (FindMySchool ranking), placing it in the top 11%.
+In 2025, 30% of grades were A*, 20% A, and 30% B, yielding 80% A*-B grades overall.
+The school ranks 189th out of 2,549 schools in England for A-level academic performance.
 Subject strengths are consistent across humanities and sciences.
 Mathematics (including Further Mathematics), sciences, and English Language consistently produce strong cohorts.
 The creative arts, Drama, Art, Photography, Music, also return excellent grades, reflecting the school's genuine integration of these subjects rather than tokenism.

 Perhaps more telling than raw grades is the character of the sixth form cohort.
 These are pupils who have chosen to remain at Moreton (rather than attending sixth-form colleges elsewhere) and who thrive on the integration of academic and extracurricular intensity.
 The average progress made by sixth-formers, measured informally against prior attainment, is consistently strong.
 Girls regularly secure places at competitive universities including Russell Group institutions.
 The school reports consistent university progression, with 63% of 2024 leavers moving directly to university and a further 7% pursuing further education or apprenticeships.

-Oxbridge entry represents a credible pipeline.
-In 2024, Moreton saw one student secure an Oxbridge place from nine applications (combining Oxford and Cambridge).
-Whilst this is a modest absolute figure, it reflects the school's modest sixth-form size (roughly 90 students in Year 12-13 combined).
-The conversion rate from application to offer (11%) is respectable without being exceptional.
+Oxbridge entry represents a credible but selective pipeline.
+Whilst absolute numbers are modest, this reflects the school's modest sixth-form size.
 Importantly, the school does not market itself as an Oxbridge factory, nor does it deploy the intensive test-prep culture that characterises some selective schools.
-Those pursuing Oxbridge receive expert guidance and mentoring, but the culture encourages ambitious university choices more broadly, Imperial College, Durham, Bristol, Edinburgh, and Warwick all feature regularly in leavers' destinations.
+Those pursuing Oxbridge receive expert guidance and mentoring, but the culture encourages ambitious university choices more broadly; Imperial College, Durham, Bristol, Edinburgh, and Warwick all feature regularly in leavers' destinations.

 England ranks and key metrics (where available)